Skip to main content

 Starting with an arbitrary point we find all other points within range, adding them to a todo list.
 We then transitively determine the neighbors of those points, and so on until all sets have been found.

-The simplest way to check neighbors is to do a quadratic search: compute a distance for every point compared against every other remaining point.
+The simplest way to check neighbors is to do a quadratic search by computing a distance for every point compared against every other remaining point.
 But for our input files ranging from 1000 to 1300 points, (n²+n)/2 requires well over half a million distance computations.
-Inspecting the input file, there are no digits outside [-8,8] in any of the four dimensions; and even when you consider points looking at neighbors up to distance three away, that still means we are never probing any dimension outside the range [-11,11].
-And 23^4 is merely 279841 points, which is easy enough to express in memory as a flat 1D array or via a FastSet.
-What’s more, there are exactly 128 points in a 3x3x3x3 hypersphere surrounding any given point; this is small enough to translate into a lookup table of 128 offsets to a 1D location to see if another point resides at that offset.
+Inspecting the input file, there are no digits outside [-8,8] in any of the four dimensions, and even when you consider points looking at neighbors up to distance three away, that still means we are never probing any dimension outside the range [-11,11].
+And 23⁴ is merely 279841 points, which is easy enough to express in memory as a flat 1D array or via a FastSet.
+What’s more, there are exactly 128 points in a 3x3x3x3 hypersphere surrounding any given point, which is small enough to translate into a lookup table of 128 offsets to a 1D location to see if another point resides at that offset.
 With that in hand, we can now complete the nearest neighbor search with 128*n existence checks, which easily beats (n²+n)/2 Manhattan distance computations for inputs with more than 1000 points.

 Functions§